-- You can transfer money without leaving your home if you have Varo’s mobile app on both your phone and someone else’s phone.
+- You can transfer money without leaving your home if you have Varo’s mobile app on your phone and someone else’s.

-- Varo will send you an email notification when your card is used outside of the country or at an international ATM.
+- Varo will notify you when your card is used outside of the country or at an international ATM.
 This means you avoid overdraft fees!